Author’s note: A shoutout to my latest anonymous Patron, thank you so much for your support!

 Cursing the timing, Zian stifled a sigh and reluctantly carried out his mother’s orders, having only received them upon his arrival.
 Damn her for backing the Council.
 “The Magistrate of Shen Yun requests to mediate the situation regarding the Council’s repeated failure to meet their contractual obligations.
 This is her proposal.”
 Pulling a sealed letter from his robes, he winced and prayed Mother was diplomatic enough not to outright threaten Yuzhen.

 No such luck.
 Flicking it open, Yuzhen scanned the contents and laughed.
 “Apparently, your mother has ‘proof’ of my ties to the Mother’s Militia.
 Difficult for me to believe considering I have none.
 Her spies hear only what I tell them, but you can tell her this: I care nothing for her so-called proof.
 I hold a half-dozen bandits capable of implicating treason among top men in the Council, and a clean conscience ready to swear to my lack of involvement with the Mother’s Militia.
 Should she wish to go for my throat, I will happily rend and tear my way through the Council and see which of us bleeds out first.”
 Handing him a sealed letter of her own, she relaxed in her seat.
-“These are my terms, returning to our previous agreement with supplies paid for by the Council until their debt is resolved.”
+“These are my terms, returning to our previous agreement with supplies paid for by the Council until their debts are resolved.”

 Having been clued into the details of the Council’s disastrous contract, Zian gasped.
 “That’s six months of supplies for a million men.
 You can’t expect them to accept those terms.”